 We are going to explore these top 7 low vision aids for seniors we recommend the most and we've seen have the biggest impact!
 But the range of aids for visually impaired seniors is vast, and varies depending on the individual's visual symptoms and desired daily activities.
 So we highly recommend you drill down to the low vision aid that'll be helpful to your specific concerns by using our free On Demand Assessment.
 Answer just a few questions and the results provided will be determined by our clinical expertise.
 Let's dig in!

-1. Your cell phone or tablet - Start with what's already in your pocket!
+Start with what's already in your pocket!
 Smart phones, tablets, and computers come with built-in accessibility features that can enlarge text, zoom in on images, and even adjust the color and contrast of the screen.
 Voice assistants like Siri and Hey Google allow you to access the phone's features by voice, so vision isn't required.
 So instead of writing appointments on a calendar and struggling to read it, learn to use the phone's calendar to save it and be reminded - all by voice.
-And because they are connected to the internet, then websites and services that can help with day-to-day activities, such as shopping, banking, are also accessible by voice.
+And because they are connected to the internet, then websites and services that can help with day-to-day activities, such as shopping, banking, are also accessible by voice. -

-Bump dots are small stickers that provide tactile feedback to mark objects in the home.
+Small stickers that provide tactile feedback to mark objects in the home.
 This way, vision isn't required to see small print on buttons throughout the house, like on remotes, stoves, and microwaves.
-They are a solution that's cost-effective and quick to implement!
+They are a solution that's cost-effective and quick to implement! -

-4. Large print items such as books, clocks, or phones are often helpful for low vision aids.
+such as books, clocks, or phones are often helpful for low vision aids.
 They allow people to continue doing the task without having to strain their eyes.
-Large print doesn't work for everyone, but it is a good place to start because it can be easy to access and low cost.
+Large print doesn't work for everyone, but it is a good place to start because it can be easy to access and low cost. -

-Stand magnifiers are handheld devices that sit flat on the reading material and are set to be the exact height for the clearest look through the magnifier.
+Handheld devices that sit flat on the reading material and are set to be the exact height for the clearest look through the magnifier.
 That way, instead of moving the magnifier back and forth to find the right distance for clarity, it's automatic!
-They're particularly useful if the users hands are shaky and if over-the-counter magnifiers are no longer strong enough.
+They're particularly useful if the users hands are shaky and if over-the-counter magnifiers are no longer strong enough. -

-6. Screen readers & text-to-speech software can read text on the screen aloud so that visually impaired seniors can consume written content without straining their eyesight.
+Can read text on the screen aloud so that visually impaired seniors can consume written content without straining their eyesight.
 It works on all types of digital documents, including emails, webpages, and PDFs.
 This technology is being built into operating systems more often, so check the accessibility settings first.
 And if not, consider ZoomText or another software to download.
-Using these programs does take practice, so we'd recommend you connect with an occupational therapist with low vision training to help the person learn to be independent with this tech.
+Using these programs does take practice, so we'd recommend you connect with an occupational therapist with low vision training to help the person learn to be independent with this tech. -

 Overall, there's no one-size-fits-all solution to aid visually impaired seniors— each person's needs will be different based on their level of visual impairment and lifestyle requirements.
 Caregivers should explore all options available to find the best solution for their loved one's specific needs and situation.
 But don't feel overwhelmed.
 We're here to help you!
 Use our free On Demand Assessment to find solutions or connect with us for a virtual visit so one of our occupational therapists can guide you to solutions tailored to the person's needs.